MaciejGawel/strangler/monolith.md

 # Containerize the Monolith

-In this module you will build a Docker image for the monolith application and run it with use of Docker Compose.
-This sample application is written in Java with use of [Spring framework][3].
-The following diagram presents application architecture.
+In this module, you will build a Docker image for the monolith application and run it using Docker Compose.
+This sample application is written in Java with the use of [Spring framework][3].
+The following diagram presents the application architecture.

 <center><img src="images/architecture.svg" /></center>